Huawei-Explore/ExokeletonExerciseMachine/README.md

 # ExokeletonExerciseMachine
 This project is to simulate and test how exoskeleton can sever exercise machine

-It will start with cycling exercise machine, since it is a simple exercise and only legs are used.
+This project will start with cycling exercise machine, since it is a simple exercise and only legs are used.

 <img src="CyclingFigurePlot.png" width = 500>